 Tools Needed to Fix any of these Issues-

 How to Fix the Code P1131 on Ford?

 The first and foremost thing to be done when checking for the causes of the P1131 code is to connect a car diagnostic scanner to the car’s OBD.
 Running a diagnostic scan can give comprehensive information on the malfunctioned system to help resolve the issue promptly.

-Moreover, if running an OBD scan does not helps then, follow these steps to fix the code P1131-
+Moreover, if running an OBD diagnostics does not helps then, follow these steps to fix the code P1131-

 Step 1– Check and Replace any damaged engine air-intake hoses

 Step 2– Tighten the Spark Plugs Connecting Wires

 Step 3– Check and Resolve any issue with Distributor assembly, like rotor or cap

 Step 4– Check any fault in the fuel supply